 an outline of Existing User Agreement tonnages, Access Agreement tonnages, Access Application tonnages and any other contracted tonnages (including provisionally contracted tonnages) and contract periods;

-an estimate of what effect the proposed Terminal Capacity Expansion will have on Capital Charges and Operation and Maintenance Charges, including identifying any determination made in accordance with Section 12.5(a)(2) in respect of Differential Pricing;
+an estimate of what effect the proposed Terminal Capacity Expansion will have on eachTerminal Component's Capital Charges and Operation and Maintenance Charges;

-a notice that the above information is being expressly provided in contemplation of the 60/60 Requirement (even if the notice was given prior to the Commencement Date).
+a notice that the above information is being expressly provided in contemplation of the 60/60 Requirement (even if the notice was given prior to the Commencement Date);

+where a Price Ruling has been made in respect of a relevant Terminal Capacity Expansion, the content of the QCA's ruling and details of any material changes which may cause a change in that ruling;

+where a Price Ruling has not been made in respect of a relevant Terminal Capacity Expansion, an indication (supported by reasons) of the Pricing Method applicable to the Terminal Capacity Expansion; and

+an indication of the Reference Tariff that might apply to the Expansion Component after the Terminal Capacity Expansion has been completed, based on the indicated Pricing Method; and

+an indication of the Reference Tariff that might apply to the Expansion Component after the Terminal Capacity Expansion has been completed, based on the alternative Pricing Method.

 For clarification, the information may have been provided before the Commencement Date.